In Keenetic routers, in most cases, digital television (IPTV) works right out of the box on both computers and set-top boxes.

-Go to the 'Wired' page, in the 'Connection and VLAN' section set the 'TV set-top box' mode for the port to which the IPTV set-top box will be connected (in our example, the set-top box will be connected to port 3).
+Go to the 'Ethernet' page; in the 'Connection and VLAN' section, set the 'TV set-top box' mode for the port to which the IPTV set-top box will be connected (in our example, the set-top box will be connected to port 3).

 If your ISP has provided you with a VLAN for an IPTV service, enter it in the 'TV' field.
 If IPTV is provided without a VLAN, you usually do not need to select a port for the set-top box.

-The above steps are usually enough to watch IPTV.
+The above steps are usually enough to receive IPTV.

-4. Keenetic router also allows fine-tuning for those users of a non-standard connection scheme, for example, who use different interface to receive IPTV.
+4. A Keenetic router also allows fine-tuning for non-standard connection scenarios, for example, which use a different interface for IPTV service.

-As it was written above, it is necessary to have a component of the system 'IGMP/PPPoE proxy service' installed in the router.
+It is necessary to have a component of the system 'IGMP/PPPoE proxy service' installed in the router as it was written above.
 The IGMP proxy service retransmits a multicast stream from the ISP to the home network devices.
 Multicast is used to provide IPTV service.

 Go to the 'Home segment' page in the 'IGMP proxy' section.
 The default settings on this page are suitable for most service providers.

-1. If the above steps have not been successful, please check the IPTV functioning on the ISP's side by connecting the set-top box or the computer on which you plan to watch TV directly to the ISP's cable, i.e. without using Keenetic.
-If the television is working in this case, but not through Keenetic, please contact our support team.
-Please specify your city, the name of your provider and tariff plan, provide a link to the instructions for setting up IPTV of your provider for the recommended routers, as well as attach the Keenetic diagnostic file, receiving it according to the instruction 'Saving the self-test system file'.
+1. If the above steps have not been successful, please check the IPTV functioning on the ISP's side by connecting the set-top box or the computer on which you plan to watch TV directly to the ISP's cable, i.e. without using your Keenetic.
+If the television is working in this case, but not through the Keenetic, please get in touch with our support team.
+Please specify your city, the name of your provider and a tariff plan, provide a link to the instructions for setting up IPTV of your provider for the recommended routers, as well as attach the Keenetic diagnostic file, receiving it according to the instruction 'Saving the self-test system file'.

-4. Sometimes there are questions related to the connection and organization of IPTV over a Wi-Fi network.
-Some methods of connection are presented in the article: 'IPTV over Wi-Fi'.
+3. Sometimes there are questions related to connecting and arranging IPTV over Wi-Fi.
+Some ways of connection are presented in the article: 'IPTV over Wi-Fi'.